avarghesein/-NIX/Raspberry Pi 4/ProductivityTweaks.md

 To cope with the less processing power of RaspberryPi, use a Browser which offloads javascript executions to Cloud Servers.

-This make the Browsing experience incredibly faster.
+This makes the Browsing experience incredibly faster.

-Try [Puffin Browser], which is the [fastest server side browser](https://cloudmosa.medium.com/puffin-browser-is-faster-than-other-browsers-heres-why-d5c7d8f0fcb6).
+Try Puffin Browser, which is the [fastest server side browser](https://cloudmosa.medium.com/puffin-browser-is-faster-than-other-browsers-heres-why-d5c7d8f0fcb6).

 [Install from deb package](https://www.puffin.com/cloud-learning/download)